 About the role

 Armourers are highly skilled in the maintenance and repair of the wide variety of weapon systems used by the New Zealand Army.
-You will start off with pistols and rifles, but in time you'll progress to machine guns, mortars, the weaponry on armoured fighting vehicles and artillery.
-You will also be involved in regular outdoor training exercises with only a tented workshop for a base.
+You will start off with small arms like pistols and rifles, but in time you'll progress to medium and long-range machine guns, mortars, the weaponry on armoured fighting vehicles and artillery.
+You will also be involved in regular outdoor training exercises, using a tented workshop for a base.

 Job on base

-You will primarily work within one of the Army’s workshops providing maintenance support.
-You will also have the opportunity to work alongside other units.
-As an Armourer your day to day responsibilities, while working on camp, are to repair and maintain unit weapons.
+While working on camp, you’ll primarily be based within one of the Army’s workshops providing maintenance support.
+You’ll find plenty of variety in your day-to-day work, as no two faults are the same: your responsibility is to repair and maintain unit weapons.
+From time to time, you’ll work alongside other units.
 This includes providing support in multiple environments such as forward repair group FRG, where you work from a mobile workshop deployed into the field.

 Job on deployment